 About the NAACP

-LEADERSHIP: Lorraine C. Miller is the Interim President, CEO and the official spokesperson for the NAACP.
-The Chairman of the Board is Roslyn M. Brock.
-The President of the Greater Springfield, MA Branch is Reverend Talbert W. Swan, II.
+LEADERSHIP: Derrick Johnson is the President, CEO and the official spokesperson for the NAACP.
+The Chairman of the Board is Leon W. Russell.
+The President of the Greater Springfield, MA Branch is Bishop Talbert W. Swan, II.

 STRUCTURE: The NAACP is a network of more than 2,200 branches covering all 50 states, the District of Columbia, Japan and Germany.
 They are divided into seven regions and are managed and governed by a National Board of Directors.
 The NAACP is headquarters in Baltimore, Maryland.
 Total membership exceeds 500,000.